BIH-CEI/T-CABS/output/DiagnosticReport-Example-DiagnosticReport-Woechentliche-Visite.md

   * **Flags**: Final
   * **When For**: 2024-01-15 08:15:00+0000 --> 2024-01-15 08:15:00+0000

-Patient zeigt stabile Beatmungsparameter über alle Geräte hinweg.
-BREAS: AMV im Normalbereich bei 8,5 L/min, AHI mit 5,2 innerhalb des therapeutischen Ziels.
-ResMed: Atemfrequenz stabil bei 14/min, Leckage minimal bei 0,6 L/min.
-Löwenstein: Synchronisation bei 85%, TriggeredBreaths mit 92% zeigen sehr gute Patient-Gerät-Interaktion.
-Vitalparameter ebenfalls stabil: BMI 25,3 kg/m², SpO2 98%.
+Patient shows stable ventilation parameters across all devices.
+BREAS: AMV in normal range at 8.5 L/min, AHI at 5.2 within therapeutic target.
+ResMed: Respiratory rate stable at 14/min, leakage minimal at 0.6 L/min.
+Löwenstein: Synchronization at 85%, TriggeredBreaths at 92% show very good patient-device interaction.
+Vital parameters also stable: BMI 25.3 kg/m², SpO2 98%.